Schatzie has bachelor's degrees in animal science and English and a master's in education.

 Pavlov further discovered that conditioned behaviors of this type would disappear if they failed to deliver the expected outcome; for example, if the metronome was sounded repeatedly and no food was presented, dogs would eventually stop associating the two and their drooling response to the sound would vanish.

-Such experiments included placing hungry cats in an enclosed container, which Skinner referred to as a puzzle box, from which they had to escape in order to reach food.
+Such experiments included placing hungry cats in an enclosed container, which Thorndike referred to as a puzzle box, from which they had to escape in order to reach food.
 The first time a cat was placed in this situation it escaped only after several failed attempts and a single lucky successful guess (such as pushing the right button).
 However, the time it took to escape decreased each time a cat was returned to the box.

 This meant, first of all, that the cats remembered which behavior was necessary to escape and get the reward of food.
 If they had not, it would take approximately the same time for them to refigure it out and there would not be the trend of a continually faster escape.
 Secondly, they were clearly able to recognize their current situation (being placed in the puzzle box) was identical to the last time they were placed inside of the puzzle box, and therefore that the same successful behavior used before would achieve the same end result the next time around: freedom and a feast.

-Using his data Thorndike developed two main laws concerning conditioning.
+Using his data, Thorndike developed two main laws concerning conditioning.
 The first was the law of exercise, stating simply that the repetition of a response strengthens it.
-Each time a cat was placed in the puzzle box it exhibited a stronger inclination to perform the behaviors required, exiting the box with increased proficiency and in a shorter time span.
+Each time a cat was placed in the puzzle box, it exhibited a stronger inclination to perform the behaviors required, exiting the box with increased proficiency and in a shorter timespan.

 The second law, the law of effect, established that behaviors were either strengthened or weakened, depending on whether they were rewarded or punished.
-Each time the successful behavior was repeated, it was done so more quickly because the cat no longer wasted time performing other behaviors which had proven unsuccessful and kept the animal imprisoned.
+Each time the successful behavior was repeated, it was done more quickly because the cat no longer wasted time performing other behaviors that had proven unsuccessful and kept the animal imprisoned.

 Negative reinforcement increases desired behaviors by allowing subjects to escape punishment through their performance.
 For example, if a rat received a painful electrical jolt that would not cease unless it pressed a pedal, it would begin to press it quickly following each initial jolt to relieve its pain.
-The action of pushing the pedal, the desired behavior, has again been reinforced, though by a different method then before.
+The action of pushing the pedal, the desired behavior, has again been reinforced, though by a different method than before.